 According to the news release, Chiang’s presidency corresponded with Purdue’s most selective incoming class, highest graduation rate, most successful fundraising year, largest federal research grants and the largest industry research grant in the university’s history.

-Beyond that, Purdue saw athletic success as well.
+Beyond that, Purdue also saw athletic success.
 The university’s men’s basketball team reached the national championship game under Chiang’s tenure.